NTakit/N_Mgmt/README.md

   - Ability to create new directories or files, rename, move or delete
   - Ability to choose with informations are shown in the table
   - Recycle Bin management
-  - Files are used to store informations :
+  - Files are used to store informations and modify parameters :
-    - Options.txt ( -> List of things modifiable )
+    - Options.txt ( -> List of modifiable things )
     - Users.txt   ( -> List of users/passwords/status )
     - Powers.txt  ( -> List of powers applicable to a "status" )
-  - Some optional new features were left in the index.php file :
+  - Some other new features were left in the index.php file :
     - Hide specefic prefixed files or extensions
     - Mark specific files or directories as read-only ( or copy-only ) for the users